-The game that almost 'killed' international rugby
+The infamous game that almost killed international rugby

 - Rugby's 'greatest try' as you've never seen before

-Wales' coach Warren Gatland will be familiar with the critique but 60 years ago it was the wily Rowlands who opted for brawn over brains.
+Wales' coach Warren Gatland will be familiar with the critique, but 60 years ago it was the wily Rowlands who opted for brawn over brains.

 The Wales scrum-half and captain spotted an opportunity with some bedtime reading the night before the match.

-According to the matchday programme, the rival sets of forwards were evenly matched in terms of size, however, Rowlands suspected different.
+According to the matchday programme, the rival sets of forwards were evenly matched in terms of size.
+Rowlands, however, suspected differently.

 After checking with a few of his forwards, who admitted to being a few pounds heavier than the official records, and given the conditions, Rowlands decided Wales would try to beat Scotland at their own game up front.

-At a time when there was no penalty for kicking the ball straight into touch, even outside the 25-yard line - now known as the 22m-line - Rowlands set about hoofing the ball up field time, and time... and time again.
+At a time when there was no penalty for kicking the ball straight into touch, even outside the 25-yard line - now the 22m line - Rowlands set about hoofing the ball up field time, and time... and time again.

-The power of the Welsh pack and the unrelenting barrage of kicks pinned Scotland back for all but the final moments of a game that also included more than 35 scrums.
+The power of the Wales pack and the unrelenting barrage of kicks pinned Scotland back for all but the final moments of a game that also included more than 35 scrums.

-The Welsh backs may have boasted speed and guile, but were reduced to spectators.
+The Wales backs may have boasted speed and guile, but were reduced to spectators.
 It is said their supremely gifted outside-half David Watkins received just two passes from Rowlands all game.

-Wales centre Brian Davies, who was dropped for the next match, said: "I touched [the ball] twice and could hardly feel my hands in the cold."
+Wales centre Brian Davies, who was dropped for the next match, said: "I touched the ball twice and could hardly feel my hands in the cold."

 Wales won at Murrayfield for the first time in 10 years, thanks to a penalty from full-back Grahame Hodgson and a stunning drop goal from Rowlands - the only international points he scored.

-Rowlands was carried from the pitch on the shoulders of travelling fans and was unrepentant for his tactics.
+Rowlands was carried from the pitch on the shoulders of travelling fans and was unrepentant about his tactics.

 "It was not attractive and I felt sorry for the backs," he said after the match.
 "But we were all out to win and we played to win.
 The pack did a great job.